 Scarlet Rebels – Show Your Colours

 Every now and then a band comes along that makes you go a little bit moist.
 Am I right fellas?
 Well this happened in 2015 with a band called V0id.
 Their third album ‘Keep Fighting’ was a little belter, and I bigged them up to anyone who would listen.
 They were good.
 Very good in fact.
 Even better live.
+The provided PR suggested great things and some highly regarded peers spoke very well of V0id.
+Who was I to question the comments?
+I listened, and came to the same conclusion that V0id were on a path to greatness.

 The band still has a nucleus of brothers Wayne (Vocals, Guitar) and Gary Doyle Drums), along with bassist Wayne Esmonde, but have added some steel with lead guitarist Chris Jones, and Josh Townsend (guitar, keys); and after witnessing them at HRH, with a couple of teasers from ‘SYC’, a huge leap forward that I didn’t think was possible has been achieved.
 That was before I even heard the album.
 To that end, I have eagerly been awaiting for ‘Show Your Colours’ to drop.